 Similarly, broadband and ICTs are challenging the authority of institutions over individual citizens.
 Indeed, digital technologies often support ways of doing things in everyday life that are at the same time networked but also individualized (Rainie and Wellman, 2012).
-Through the internet and personalized devices such regard to important areas of their lives such as health. legal, financial and family-related matters.
-Indeed, digital technologies are a key form of learning and knowledge-building.
-They help individuals understand their rights and facilitate learning for its own sake.

-Also of note are the ways in which digital technologies can support individuals to engage in various selfimprovement activities.
-For as smartphones, growing numbers of processes and practices are now centred on the needs of individuals rather than the demands of large institutions and organizations.
+Through the internet and personalized devices such as smartphones, growing numbers of processes and practices are now centred on the needs of individuals rather than the demands of large institutions and organizations.
 It has even been claimed that digital technologies are bringing people together in new ways that allow individuals to 'self-determine' and organize themselves without the involvement of official institutions (Zuckerman, 2013).
 It is further argued that digital technologies can support new forms of collectivity and communality - offering a basis from which to develop powerful forms of inter-cultural 'global citizenship' which transcend traditional structures and boundaries (Culver and Kerr, 2014).